shamansir/ielm/README.md

 # iElm

+## First run

 Install Elm globally using `npm install -g elm`, then run `npm install` in this direcory.

-Run `npm start` and then open http://localhost:8080 in your browser
+Run `npm start` and then open http://localhost:8080 in your browser.

+## All the subsequent runs

 You may run `npm run quick-start` every next time instead of `npm start`, it is a way to avoid cleaning `elm-stuff` and re-installing the Elm packages which were already installed.

+## Adding a package

+For the moment, `iElm` puts everything into `build` directory, later I will change the logic to make it work from your project (like `elm-reactor`) so you'll be able to import all the packages used in your project.
+For now, change `src/server/elm-package.sample.json` to add wanted package.

 ## Terminology